Engineering LLM-Integrated Systems

 Further Information

-Our goal is to try to prepare you for the major changes in software and software engineering that are happening, as a result of deep integration of LLMs.
+The goal of this course is to prepare you for major changes that are starting to happen in the capabilities of software, as a result of deep integration with LLMs 1.
 We hope that with what you learn, you’ll be able to actively participate in this ongoing software revolution.
 LLM-integrated systems are still in their infancy.
-We don’t yet know the “right way” to engineering them.
+We don’t yet know the “right way” to build them.
 There are several competing approaches, and new ideas are constantly being developed.
 It is quite likely that before the semester is over, new methods will emerge that will make something that we teach earlier in the semester seem quaint.
 Despite this relentless pace, there are principles that have emerged over the last few years that we believe will remain relevant for several years to come.
 So, this course will focus on teaching (1) the emerging foundations of LLM-integrated systems, and (2) the skills you need to keep up with new developments in the field.
 Everything in this field is presently an experiment, and that includes this course.
 So, be prepared for rough edges.